top of page

 So why don't more bands do it?

+Solve today's problems today, and leave tomorrow's problems until tomorrow.
 No band was ever held back because they only had one microphone recording each guitar, but thousands of bands have been held back because because nobody heard their music.
 That should be your band's number #1 focus.

-By far and away the two biggest factors that ever stops a band from reaching it's potential are:a) failing to actually record their music.b) Stagnation, a lack of momentum.
 So long as you are able to avoid these two pitfalls, most of the other problems that bands run into can be avoided.
 At Bally Studios we know first hand how hard it can be at the grassroots of the music industry.
-We've not only played in bands ourselves, we've also seen 1500 bands pass through our doors over the years.
+We've not only played in bands ourselves, we've also seen 2000 bands pass through our doors over the years.
 We've seen the bands that had a fair amount of potential who were able to squeeze every last drop out of it, and we've seen the bands that overthought every single decision they faced, who squandered their potential.
 There is no other part of a band's career that is as vitally important as the early stages, it's this period that the entire success of the band is built on.
 Very few bands have reached the stage of mainstream success without having to claw their way through those first steps in the grassroots of the music industry first.
 Without that initial burst of progress, all of the subsequent success will never happen.

 Momentum.